pantheon-systems/documentation/source/content/support.md

 ### The Support Tab from the Organization Dashboard

-If you are part of an Organization with an enhanced support package, navigate to the Support tab from the Organization's Dashboard to make use of the Organization's Support level:
+If you are part of an Organization with an enhanced Account package, navigate to the Support tab from the Organization's Dashboard to make use of the Organization's Support level:

 ![Select Support from the Organization's Dashboard](../images/dashboard/support-from-org-dash.gif)